SkygearIO/guides/cloud-db/record-acl/js.md

 const secretNote = new Note({ content: 'I am your father' });
 const publicNote = new Note({ content: 'Hello world!' });

-// this will be the same as saving the record to privateDB secretNote.setPublicNoAccess();
+secretNote.setPublicNoAccess();
 skygear.publicDB.save(secretNote);